MyMoney-PMMP/MyMoney/README.md

 # MyMoney
-A simple economy plugin for PMMP that uses async.
+A simple economy plugin for PMMP.